Welcome

 Your textbooks are available online through the library!

-Important Note: You must register to log in and use the ClinicalKey Student resources.
+Important Note: You must register to log in and use ClinicalKey Student Nursing.
 Register to log in with Cambridge eBooks to access additional features.

-Access to your textbooks is limited.
-Follow the best practice in the video below to ensure you have access to what you need without disadvantaging other students in your subject.
+Access to some eBooks is limited.
+Please follow the best practice mentioned in the video below to ensure you have access to what you need without disadvantaging other students in your subject.

 - Call: 1800 275 278